ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Fact-checked by Blain Reinkensmeyer

 For traders who appreciate advanced trading tools and quality market research, FXCM is a winner – especially for algorithmic trading.
-Though its range of tradeable markets is growing, it remains fairly narrow, and the pricing at FXCM is just average.
+Though its range of tradeable markets is growing, it remains fairly narrow.
+Pricing at FXCM is just average.
+Average spreads at FXCM are more favorable for active traders or clients residing in the EU, U.K., or Australia.

 FXCM